 At this time, the nursery is not open.
 Your children are welcome to join you in the worship center.

 5. What can I expect in worship?

-There is usually a time of greeting where worship participants stand if able and extend a hand of welcome to one another.
 No previous experience in a worship service is required, as words to all prayers and songs are projected and clear signals are given for standing and sitting.
 No one is called upon unexpectedly or singled out.
 All that is asked of any worship participant is a heart open to the presence and power of God in the spoken word, in the music, and in the gathered community.